Salary Survey 2022 Now Live

-The employment landscape has fluctuated considerably since 612 meeting planners took our 2020 Salary Survey, which shows how much event organizers were making before Covid and its dire consequences hit the industry.
-Pre-Covid, meeting planners earned an average of $87,251 a year; now that event planning jobs are again becoming available, salary offers for some current candidates with three to five years' experience are coming close to that amount, with opportunities in the $65,000 to $85,000 range, said Dawn Penfold, founder and president of MeetingJobs.com.
+The employment landscape has fluctuated considerably since 612 meeting planners took our 2020 Salary Survey, which shows how much event organizers were making before Covid and its dire consequences hit the industry (the Northstar Meetings Group/Meetingjobs-Cadre 2022 Salary Survey is taking responses now).
+Pre-Covid, meeting planners earned an average of $87,251 a year; now that plenty event planning jobs are available again, salary offers for some current candidates with three to five years' experience are coming close to that amount, with opportunities in the $65,000 to $85,000 range, said Dawn Penfold, founder and president of MeetingJobs.com.

 The State of Industry Employment